Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Results Findings

-We noted that pathologists tended to focus on a specific criterion.
-If that criterion alone did not meet the bar of a diagnosis for a higher grade, pathologists would use \xp~ to browse other criteria, looking for evidence of a differential diagnosis, until they identify sufficient evidence to support their hypothesis.
+We noted that participants tended to focus on a specific criterion.
+If that criterion alone did not meet the bar of a diagnosis for a higher grade, participants would use \xp~ to browse other criteria, looking for evidence of a differential diagnosis, until they identify sufficient evidence to support their hypothesis.

 \quo{I'm done.
-Because with the mitosis that high, you're done, you don't have to go through that stuff (other criteria).}{12}
+Because with the mitosis that high, you're done.
+You don't have to go through that stuff (other criteria).}{12}